eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 You can also only create the unpackaged content by running `yarn package:preview`.
 This is useful to see the bundled files and saves time compared to a full package.
 To publish the current version of the product the command `yarn deploy` can be used.
-For more information on publishing also see section Configure publish and update.
+For more information on publishing also see section "Configure publish and update".

 ## Signing

 [Electron-builder](https://www.electron.build/) supports signing the packaged application on Windows and MacOS.
-The current signing scripts for the blueprint are located in `electron-app/scripts`.
+The current signing scripts for Theia Blueprint are located in `electron-app/scripts`.
 The file `after-pack.js` is the current entry point for the configured signing via the Eclipse infrastructure.

 However, as signing is highly dependent on your setup, see the [electron builder’s signing documentation](https://www.electron.build/code-signing) on how to set up your own signing properly.

-## Customizing VS Code Extensions
+## Updating Bundled VS Code Extensions

 The VS Code extensions, which are already included into the product on start-up, are defined in `electron-app/package.json`.
 They are listed under the `theiaPlugins` property as key-value pairs.